 Locally, the squadron commander or deputy commander is the best person to approach with a question or concern.
 You can obtain their contact information by having your cadet log-in to eServices on the top of this page.
 Better still, stop by the next squadron meeting to speak face-to-face.

-If you believe local leaders are causing a problem, the wing (state) director of cadet programs can assist.
+If you believe local leaders are causing a problem, the wing (state) Director of Cadet Programs (DCP) can assist.
 The DCP is a potential mediator if local leaders are not resolving concerns to your satisfaction.

 “I’m a detective who specializes in crimes against children.
 CAP’s safety training is well-researched and put together.
 The issues of grooming and how it takes place are spot on.
 I’m proud of how seriously CAP takes this issue.”